liveforone/prisma-common-error-handle/README.md

 - When using prisma in nestjs or express, there are cases where exceptions that prisma throw are filtered.
 - At this time, the library was created to make it easier to deal with the most frequently occurring prisma errors, such as Prisma.PrismaClientKnowRequestError.
-- The `findPrismaErrorMessageAndStatus()` function provides specific error messages and httpstatus that fit each Prisma error.
+- The `findPrismaErrorInfo()` function provides specific error messages and httpstatus that fit each Prisma error.
 - In addition, the `PrismaCommonErrCode` enumeration contains a frequently used prisma error code.
 - If necessary, it can be further customized.